Beth Israel Synagogue (Roanoke, Virginia)

-Beth Israel Synagogue (בית ישראל) is a Conservative synagogue located at 920 Franklin Road in Roanoke, Virginia.
+Beth Israel Synagogue (בית ישראל) is a Conservative synagogue located at 920 Franklin Road in Roanoke, Virginia, in the United States.
 The synagogue was founded in 1900, and as of 2009, it had a membership of approximately 160 families and individuals.

+The 1925 building, designed by Frye and Stone, combines Classical Revival features in an unusual and rather severe design.
+A two-story Ionic portico, with an entablature, is engaged with and centered on the stepped gabled and parapeted façade.
+Doors and windows occupy each of the bays between the columns.
+A small Star of David occupies the gable.

 In 2007 the synagogue completed an expansion and renovation of its building, carefully planned so that the original facade, part of Roanoke's Old Southwest historic district, was unaltered.

-Fabian Werbin joined as rabbi in 2008.
+Rabbi Fabian Werbin commenced in 2008.